 Three Things I Wish I Could Tell Every Member of the Medical Community

+During the Coronavirus pandemic and all the uncertainty it brings with it, we want you to know that while eating disorders thrive in isolation, recovery happens in community.
 The world is witnessing something unimaginable.
 To the medical professionals who continue to pierce the darkness with their collective light, thank you.

 While everyone’s lives have been shaken by the COVID-19 pandemic, not everyone must experience it up close and in person the way so many of my colleagues are daily.
 So many doctors, nurses, and hospital staff are missing their families and putting themselves at risk to do what they always do: Provide comfort and healing to those who need it.